 It makes you discontent

 Knowing that there is something seemingly better out there makes you less appreciative of what you have.
 Unfortunately, most people learn too late that what they already had was pretty awesome.

-So when you find someone and you are ready to get serious then do them a favor and deactivate all your online dating profiles.
-It shows that you are ready to focus and put in serious effort to make things work which will leave you with a happy and healthy relationship.
+With these steps, you will be in a position to focus and put in serious effort to make things work, which will leave you with a happy and healthy relationship.